French idiomatic expressions can be hard to understand (as opposed to the expression “C’est la vie”), and French people love to use them all the time.

 Literally: Take from the bottle

-When someone starts to age, gain experience, meaning the person became better.
+When someone starts to age, gains experience, meaning the person became better.
 It is a positive expression to tell someone.
-This expression was first used in the wine industry, in reference to alcohol that ages in the bottle and getting better.
+This expression was first used in the wine industry, in reference to alcohol that ages in the bottle and gets better.
 Now it is used to describe people that gain experience.

 En vivant cinq à l’étranger, Charles a pris de la bouteille.

-While living five abroad, Charles took a lot of experiences.
+While living for five abroad, Charles took a lot of experiences.